 What should your skin temperature range be?

 If you’ve ever taken your basal body temperature orally or vaginally, you’re probably used to seeing a number that’s somewhere between 96.0 – 99.0 degrees Fahrenheit.
 But your skin temperature reading on Ava will be significantly lower than this, usually in the range of 92.0 – 95.0.

 What is it?

-TLDR: Higher HRV ratio equals higher stress, lower HRV ratio equals lower stress.
+TLDR: Higher HRV ratio indicates higher stress, lower HRV ratio indicates lower stress.

 Why is HRV important?

 Stress can impact your cycle and your overall health.
 But sometimes, you can be physiologically stressed without actually feeling stressed out.
 Intense exercise, travel, tiredness, and coming down with an illness can all be interpreted by your body as a form of stress—even if you feel as cool as a cucumber!

 Physiological stress can have a variety of impacts on your body, affecting your mood, your immunity, and even your fertility.
 Stress can delay ovulation, contribute to anovulation, or shorten your luteal phase.

 A universal scale for healthy HRV ratio does not exist—it varies widely from person to person.
 The best way to use your HRV data is to observe it for one cycle to get a sense of what your personal baseline is, and then notice when you are higher or lower than normal.

 What kind of pattern should I see in my HRV ratio?